TrDA-hab/Projects/Home ventilation/README.md

  - [Tasmota PZEM-004](https://tasmota.github.io/docs/PZEM-0XX/)
  - [about using PZEM-004](https://github.com/arendst/Tasmota/discussions/10567)

- ## How to use it (for ESP-01S):
+ ## How to use it (for ESP-01S & motor#1):
 1. Run commands in the console to reset values:
- - `EnergyReset1 0`   // reset values for Today
+ - `ON Tele-ENERGY#Current>0.5 DO publish cmnd/Motor-1/Power1 0 ENDON`   // reset values for Today
- - `EnergyReset2 0`   // reset values for Yesterday
- - `EnergyReset3 0`   // reset values for Total
+ - `ON Tele-ENERGY#Current<0.5 DO Backlog publish cmnd/Motor-1/Power1 1; publish cmnd/Motor-1/Dimmer 25 ENDON`   // reset values for Today